cau-se/cp-dsl-replication/README.md

   - Download Eclipse from the Eclipse website https://www.eclipse.org/downloads/
   - Click on the Download button for *Get Eclipse IDE 2021‑12*, this directs you to a download page for the current version of Eclipse.
 As of today this is the 2021-12 edition.
-Howver, CP-DSL should also work with previous and later versions of Eclipse.
+However, CP-DSL should also work with previous and later versions of Eclipse.
   - Click on the Download button for the current version.
 This should start the download and show the donate page, which can be ignored.
   - Wait until the download is complete.
   - Depending on your platform you may have zip, dmg or tar.gz archive.
-  - Upack the archive and run the installer within the archive.
+  - Unpack the archive and run the installer within the archive.
 On Linux this can be done with:
     - `tar -xvzpf eclipse-inst-jre-linux64.tar.gz`  (unpack archive)
     - `eclipse-installer/eclipse-inst` (run installer)